groupoid/henk/README.md

 **Henk** is an implementation of a Pure Type System (PTS) with an infinite universe hierarchy, written in Elixir/OTP.
 It was described first by Erik Meijer and Simon Peyton Jones in 1997, and later inspired the Morte intermediate language by Gabriella Gonzalez.
-The Elixir implementation follows the structure of the reference Erlang and OCaml models provided in `src/erlang/` and `src/ocaml/` of this repository.

 <img src="https://henk.groupoid.space/img/Henk%20Barendregt.jpg" height=400>